A Glug of Oil

 1. Put the fish fingers on a baking tray and cook for approximately 20-25 minutes, which may be slightly longer than the packet directs, but ensures the breadcrumb coating is really crisp.

-3. Cook the onions over a medium-low heat for 20 minutes, stirring regularly, until pale gold and soft.
+3. Cook the onions over medium-low heat for 20 minutes, stirring regularly, until pale gold and soft.

 4. Add the chilli and cook for 3 minutes, stirring all the while.